-MDA scheme is promotion assistance for development of Khadi which is paid at 20% on production.
-Approximately 25% of MDA is paid to the institution from which 25% is given to artisans as incentive and 30% is offered to institution for production and 45% for marketing purposes.
-Under MDA scheme, financial assistance of 25% is reserved for payment among weavers and spinners as an additional incentive through their post/bank office account.
+MDA scheme is promotion assistance for the development of Khadi which is paid at 20% on the production.
+Approximately 25% of MDA is paid to the institution of which 25% is given to artisans as an incentive and 30% is offered to institutions for production and 45% for marketing purposes.
+Under the MDA scheme, financial assistance of 25% is reserved for payment among weavers and spinners as an additional incentive through their post/bank office account.

 Get Business Loan for Startups at Lowest Interest Rates Apply Now

 Q. Where the beneficiary has to submit his/her application or project?